-C50 A & B Advanced Placement World History (Advanced Placement College Board Authorized Course) Two Semesters, Advanced level of difficulty
+C50 A & B Advanced Placement World History 1 credit (Advanced Placement College Board Authorized Course) Open to: 9 th , 10 th , 11 th & 12 th Two Semesters, Advanced level of difficulty

 Advanced Placement World History is a yearlong study of the themes and events that have shaped the world as we know it.
 The course highlights the nature of cultural, institutional, and technological changes and their causes and consequences, as well as comparisons among major societies.
 Roughly 75% of the course will focus on cultures other than the United States and Europe.
 In addition to expanding their understanding of world history, the course will help develop the skills necessary to think critically, research diligently, and express themselves maturely.
 AP World History is designed for students with a passion for history and a desire to think independently.
 To be successful, students should possess the discipline to put forth serious intellectual effort, the ability to read and analyze college level text, and the skills to express their thoughts maturely in both written assignments and class discussions.
 Students are encouraged to take the College Board's Advanced Placement World History Examination in the spring.
 Summer assignment required.